Agreements and FAQs

 It depends.
 To access the non-sensitive data, please follow your institution’s best practices regarding secondary data analysis.

-Please note that the sample and Wave 1 data releases will contain non-sensitive variables only (refer to codebook for variables).
-There may be additional metadata and variables released at a later date that will require ethical approval (e.g., Institutional Review Board (IRB)) to access.
-Examples of sensitive data may include the following:
+Please note that the annual data releases will contain non-sensitive variables only (refer to codebook for variables).
+Sensitive data will be available separately after the annual releases and will require ethical approval (e.g., Institutional Review Board (IRB)) to access.

 I am a journalist looking to write a piece using data from the Global Flourishing Study.
 How can I access these data?